Culture & Tradition

 This month, Beth explores Celtic Heritage and roots in Brittany in France, Britain and across Europe.
 Beth knows a thing or two about the subject; her most recent book is aptly called, Fat Dogs and Welsh Estates.
 When we…

-With the release of the new film about Napoleon Bonaparte, it's an ideal moment to explore the influence he had on French architecture and the transformation of Paris.
-I grew up in France , where every child and student…
+With the release of the new film about Napoleon Bonaparte, it's an ideal moment to explore his influence on French architecture and the transformation of Paris.
+I grew up in France , where every child and student learns…

 France boasts more than 40,000 châteaux and fortresses built between the 9th and 21st centuries.
 These exceptional residences have stood the test of time as historical landmarks, having witnessed many historic events…